Your Medicare Benefits…Key Nuts and Bolts To Know

 Some perks are often included in a Medicare Advantage plan which Original Medicare does not cover.
 Vision and Hearing Care, Dental or even a gym membership are often found included.
 There may or may not be co-payments for visits to the care provider in a Medicare Advantage plan.
 Be aware, high out of pockets expenses are not uncommon in these plans.
 Cancer treatments, for example can be thousands of dollars each year.
 Keep in mind, there is a considerable trade off for low cost health coverage under a Medicare Advantage plan.

-If you are enrolled in a Medicare Advantage program and are dissatisfied, you may change your advantage plan during the yearly Annual Election Period (AEP).
+If you are enrolled in a Medicare Advantage program and decide you need to change your plan or insurance carrier, you may do so during the yearly Annual Election Period (AEP).
 AEP starts October 15th and runs thru December 7 annually.
+Your new Medicare Advantage plan will begin on January 1 of the following year.

-You may also switch from Original Medicare to “option 2” which is Medicare Advantage during AEP.
+You may also switch from Original Medicare to “option 2”, Medicare Advantage during AEP.

 AEP is also your time to change or enroll in a Part D prescription drug program you may have previously selected.